Q-ball-like solitons on the M2-brane with worldvolume fluxes: Discussion and Conclusions

-We obtain solutions to the dynamics of the M2-brane when the system is isotropic $Z_a=Z$ and non-isotropic.
-In the first case we characterize them analytically and numerically, and numerically in the second one.
-The analytic solutions are obtained in the presence of a non-vanishing $A_r$ field and attending to the type of time dependence imposed on the $A_r$ fields, they are organized into two different families.
-Both cases generate a symplectic gauge field $\mathbb{A}=dA$.
+We obtain analytical solutions to the isotropic case $Z_a=Z$ for all $a=1,2,3$, and numerical solutions in the non-isotropic case $Z_a\ne Z_b$.
+The analytic solutions are obtained in the presence of a non-vanishing $A_r$ field and attending to the type of time dependence imposed on the $A_r$ fields, they are organized into different families.
+All the cases generate a symplectic gauge field $\mathbb{A}=dA$.
 In the first case, the temporal dependence on $A_r$ is linear.
 The frequencies characterizing the Q-ball breathing modes are discrete and they are parametrized in terms of the compactified target space moduli, the nontrivial wrapping of the M2-brane, and the amplitudes of the $A_r$ field.
 The Area Preserving Diffeomorphisms (APD) constraint is automatically satisfied.
 We obtain dynamical solutions to the system that satisfy the central charge restriction and hence the worldvolume flux condition.
-In the second family, the dependence of $A_r$ on $\tau$ is generalized.
+In the second family, the dependence of $A_r$ with time, $\tau$, is generalized.
 The associated symplectic field strength depends on all of the variables.
-Due to the ansatz chosen and the APD constraint a restriction to the EOM appear that leads to a relation between the dispersion relation of the Q-ball breathing modes $\omega$ and the dispersion relation $\Omega$ associated with the $A_r$ field.
+Due to the ansatz chosen and the APD constraint, a restriction to the EOM appear that leads to a relation between the dispersion relation of the Q-ball breathing modes $\omega$ and the dispersion relation $\Omega$ associated with the $A_r$ field.
 Both frequencies remain discrete.
 The APD constraint impose a restriction in the amplitudes of the $A_r$.
 For a fixed relation between them, a ratio between the Fourier modes is determined.
 The type of solutions considered satisfy the central charge condition for winding charges suitably chosen.
+We also provide an example of a localized family of solutions propagating over the worldvolume of the membrane.
+Other examples even more sofisticated of localized solutions can be constructed.